 BBTM'S Guide to Coping with the Misfit 1600 Meters

 Hi.
-Thanks for coming here; we're here to help you cope with the 1600m.
+Thanks for coming here; we're here to help you cope with the 1600 meters.
 We've heard you're having an identity crisis.
 At school, at home and even on the track, you're a Miler.
-But, you're constantly falling 9 meters short.
+But, you're constantly and unfortunately falling 9 meters short.

-Here's what we're going to do...we've answered all your questions below about the 1600.
+Here's what we're going to do...we've answered all your questions below about the misfit 1600.
 This guide will help answer all those questions at the dinner table.
-And we also have a petition you can sign to #BRINGBACKTHEMILE in your state: http://bringbackthemile.com/jointhemovement/petition
+And we also have a petition you can sign to #BRINGBACKTHEMILE in your state: https://bringbackthemile.com/jointhemovement/petition

 Sign, share and tell us what the Mile means to you.
 Instagram us, Tweet us or Facebook us (we're still wrapping our heads around SnapChat and TikTok).
 Just use the hashtag #BringBackTheMile and we'll feature our favs.